oguntayomicheal/School-Library-OOP/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.

 To get a local copy up and running, follow these steps.

 ### Prerequisites

 In order to run this project you need:

-  Ruby has to be installed
+  - Ruby to be installed

 ### Setup